Moffran/calibrated_explanations/README.md

 rf.fit(X_prop_train, y_prop_train)
 ```

 Define a `CalibratedExplainer` object using the new model and data.
 The `mode` parameter must be explicitly set to regression.
+Regular and uncertainty plots work in the same way as for classification.

 ```python
 explainer = CalibratedExplainer(rf, X_cal, y_cal, mode='regression')